mypreview/Conj/docs/header-layout-configurator.md

 ## Social Menu Alignment

 This control allows you to specify the horizontal alignment of the social menu items in the header component.

+### Accepted Option

+* Left
+* Center
+* Right

+## Secondary Menu Alignment

+This control allows you to specify the horizontal alignment of the secondary menu items in the header component.

+### Accepted Option

+* Left
+* Center
+* Right

+## Primary Menu Alignment

+This control allows you to specify the horizontal alignment of the primary menu items in the header component.

+### Accepted Option

+* Left
+* Center
+* Right